R4G3K4Z3D/Explaining_Types/README.md

-Click on Everything about Types to see the detailed explanations of the types This line ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////// represents different sections in the explanation.
+Click on Everything about Types to see the detailed explanations of the types.
+This line ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////// represents different sections in the explanation.